Causes Of Discipline ~ Texas Board of Nursing (BON)

 If you have questions about defending your nursing license, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

-Please note: Kevin Keaney earned a BSN from UT Austin and a JD from Fordham Law School.
-He practiced as a nurse for six years, before becoming an attorney.
+Please make note: Kevin Keaney earned a BSN from UT Austin and a JD from Fordham Law School.
+He practiced as a nurse for four years, before becoming an attorney.
 He has more than 30 years experience as a lawyer, and focuses a large part of his practice on helping nurses defend their licenses.